Cogosense/DmcAccessServer/README.md

 to install.
 The -d option can be use to perform an uninstalltion of the gateway.
 After the gateway is uninstalled, the installation should succeed.

+## Creating a Standby Access Server

+A cold standby DMC access server is supported.
+The configuration of the active DMC access server is manually copied to the standby DMC access server and applied using the steps described in this section.

+Both servers must be reachable at the same public IP address.
+The switching of the address mapping between the public IP and the DMC access IP address is outside the scope of the DMC access server solution, this solution just assumes it will be correctly handled.

+Use the following procedures to establish a secondary standby DMC access server:

+1. Create a primary and a secondary DMC access server using the process described in the section __Initial Installation of the DMC Access Server__ in this document.
+All questions in the setup wizard should be answered identically except for __Which IPv4 address should be used?__, this can be different.

+2. After each configuration change on the primary unit (adding or revoking a gateway), run the following command:

+    sudo ./dmc-access-mgr -s <IP ADDR OF STANDBY>

+The command will package the state into a tarball and copy it to the standby.
+It then prints the command to be run on the standby to restore the state.

+3. Login to the standby DMC access server and run the command indicated in step 2, it will be something like this:

+    sudo ./dmc-access-mgr -r ~/state-2021-08-25T00-20-07-00.tar.gz

+### Standby Access Server Notes

+If the standby server is not accessible by IP, The state can be transfered by file, modify the command to create the state archive to specify a file name instead.

+    sudo ./dmc-access-mgr -s <TARFILENAME>

+The tarfile can now be transferred using a USB drive or similar method.
+The procedure to import the file on the standby side is the same.

 ## What Does The DMC Access Server Do?